corenzan/readonly.js/README.md

 1. Fork it
 2. Change it
-3. Commit with brief yet meaningful description
+3. Commit it, telling what you did and why
 4. Send pull request

-Also, you could simply register an issue, or comment in one.
+5. Thank you, you're awesome